osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 ### MapTiler API Key

-By default this project is set up to use vector tiles provided by MapTiler.
+This project can use vector tiles provided by MapTiler.
 For this to work, you must create an account and obtain a free key from [MapTiler Cloud][20].
 This key should be pasted into the `MAPTILER_KEY` variable of the `config.js` file.